duckdb/duckdb-node-neo/README.md

 - `node scripts/checkFunctionSignatures.mjs [writeFiles]`

-Diffs the function signatures declared in `duckdb.d.ts` and implemented in `duckdb_node_bindings.cpp` against the downloaded `duckdb.h`.
+Checks for differences between the function signatures in `duckdb.h` and those declared in `duckdb.d.ts` and implemented in `duckdb_node_bindings.cpp`.

+Optionally outputs JSON files that can be diff'd.

 Useful when upgrading the DuckDB version to detect changes to the C API.